diegomezg/devops-trainee-program/15 - Packaging applications with Helm for Kubernetes/README.md

 - Explain what helm is
 - Describe what helm does and its main advantages/disadvantages
 - Explain what a chart is
-- deploy a release from repo
+- Deploy a release from repo
 - Describe each part and understand the communication between each component
 - create a chart and deploy a release of it
 - Understand how helm can help them have a cleaner more manageable k8s cluster